-The Dallas LGBT Bar Association’s Board of Directors for the 2020–2021 term is comprised of six attorneys from a range of backgrounds and practice areas:
+The Dallas LGBT Bar Association’s Board of Directors for the 2020–2021 term is comprised of eight attorneys from a range of backgrounds and practice areas:

 President: Mario H. Nguyen

 Mario is a White Collar Criminal Defense and Investigations Attorney in the Dallas office of Locke Lord LLP, and a graduate of Harvard Law School.
 He represents individuals, public bodies, and private companies by conducting internal investigations, navigating government investigations, and advocating for clients in criminal proceedings and collateral civil matters involving state and federal investigative bodies.
 Mario has a strong commitment to criminal pro bono work; teaches as an Adjunct Law Professor at Texas A&M School of Law; and has authored various legal articles published and cited by the Wall Street Journal, Law360, and the Texas Lawbook.